-Original post at http://spartafumcyouth.blogspot.com/2013/05/what-is-methodist.html
+Original post at http://spartafumcyouth.blogspot.com/2015/01/the-line.html

 It was entitiled, 7 Rules Not to break in the School Drop-Off (or Pick-Up) line!
 It is obvious the author has been there, done that!

 Rule #1: Do NOT get out of your car.
 Ever.

 Not to “quickly grab” your kid, wave “come on” to your child over the playground fence, or just say “hi” to your friend in line behind you to tell her how much fun you had at Girl’s Night Out.
 Stay in your car.
 And when the car in front of you moves, you move.Rule #2: Put down the cellphone.